Baobab seeds spilling from their pod

-The baobab scatters its seeds on the wind and in the bellies of fruit bats.
+The baobab scatters its seeds on the wind.
 Some will sprout tomorrow, others in a hundred years.
-My current projects are these seeds: research, innovation, creation - each one carries a promise of transformation, a wager on the future.
+Here are my projects under way - each a wager on the future.

 Field activity with local communities